Github11200/Recess-Hacks/README.md

 It uses agents created using Langchain to interface over an MCP server so it can use tools that do things like scrape LinkedIn for data.
 Here's a little diagram:

 <img width="881" height="1133" alt="image" src="https://github.com/user-attachments/assets/420f295d-a4c7-4528-89c7-e1d148c1eaea" />

+# Got any questions?
+Feel free to contact us via any of these contact methods:
+- Email: jinayunity22@gmail.com, nimidfish@hotmail.com
+- Discords: aperson3370, kfcruan